pixelpark/puppet-ds_389/README.md

 ### SSL

-If you have existing SSL certificates you would like to use, you could pass them in to the instance with the `ssl` parameter.
-It expects a hash with paths (either local file paths on the node or a puppet:/// path) for the PEM files for your certificate, key, and CA bundle.
-It also requires the certificate nickname for the cert and every CA in the bundle. (`pk12util` sets the nickname for the certificate to the friendly name of the cert in the pkcs12 bundle, and the nickname for each ca cert to "${the common name(cn) of the ca cert subject} - ${the organization(o) of the cert issuer}".)
+When existing SSL certificates should be used, they could be passed to the instance with the `$ssl` parameter.
+This parameter expects a hash with paths (either local file paths on the node or a puppet:/// path) for the PEM files for the certificate, key, and CA bundle.
+It also requires the certificate nickname for the cert and every CA in the bundle. (`pk12util` sets the nickname for the certificate to the friendly name of the cert in the pkcs12 bundle, and the nickname for each ca cert to `"${the common name(cn) of the ca cert subject} - ${the organization(o) of the cert issuer}"`.)

-To require StartTLS for non-SSL connections, you can pass in the `minssf` param to specify the minimum required encryption.
+To require StartTLS for non-SSL connections, the `$minssf` parameter should be used to specify the minimum required encryption.

 ```puppet
 ds_389::instance { 'example':